srivanoo21/srivanoo21/README.md

 ✔ 👋 Hi, I’m @srivanoo21 and currently working as a Senior Data Scientist <br />
 ✔ 👀 I’m interested in learning new technologies and implementing them in my upcoming projects <br />
 ✔ 🌱 I’m currently working on various projects on Machine Learning and Deep Learning <br />
-✔ 💞️ I’m looking to collaborate on object detection projects <br />
+✔ 💞️ I’m looking to collaborate on OpenAI projects <br />
 ✔ 📫 You can reach me @: <b>srivanoo21@gmail.com</b> <br />

 ✔ I’m currently learning throughly on **OpenAI**🥰<br />